 This city has a rich history, vibrant music scene, impressive architecture, and delicious food!
 There’s an array of impressive sights dotted throughout the city, and although it’s a large city, getting around without a car should be pretty easy!

 Be sure to take in all the quirkiness and nuances that the Windy City has to offer!
-It’s possible to see a lot of Chicago in 3 days if you plan correctly, but if you decide to stay longer, check out our full Chicago itinerary.
+It’s possible to see a lot of Chicago in 3 days if you plan correctly.

 Find out how YOU can support the site.

 We work hard to put out the best backpacker resources on the web for free!
 It’s all about helping out our tribe of awesome backpacker readers (that’s you!).
 Please visit the link to find out how you can help keep the site going 🙂